Microsoft Compiled HTML Help

-Microsoft Compiled HTML Help is a Microsoft proprietary online help format, consisting of a collection of HTML pages, an index and other navigation tools.
-The files are compressed and deployed in a binary format with the extension .CHM, for Compiled HTML.
-The format is often used for software documentation.
+Microsoft Compiled HTML Help (CHM) is a Microsoft proprietary online help format, consisting of a collection of HTML pages, an index and other navigation tools.
+The files are compressed and deployed in a binary format with the extension .CHM.
+The format was intended to succeed Microsoft WinHelp.

-It was introduced as the successor to Microsoft WinHelp with the release of Windows 95 OSR 2.5 and consequently, Windows 98.
-Within the Windows NT family, the CHM file support is introduced in Windows NT 4.0 and is still supported in Windows 11.
-Although the format was designed by Microsoft, it has been successfully reverse-engineered and is now supported in many document viewer applications.
+Although the format was designed by Microsoft, it has been successfully reverse-engineered and is now supported by many document viewers.